 The screening results assisted health care providers in their decision to call for geriatric support.
 This is the IGCT in 13 EDs (59.1%) or the geriatrician in six EDs (27%).
 Furthermore, screening results were used in the context of further treatment (76%, n=22), to decide a hospital admission (27%, n=6), or to support admission on a geriatric ward (55%, n=12).

-More than half of the head geriatricians indicated that patients screened as ‘high-risk’ on the ED, should be evaluated by a member of the geriatric team or should benefit from a short-term referral to the GS (geriatric ward or outpatient clinic) before hospital discharge (n=17).
+More than half of the head geriatricians indicated that patients screened as ‘high-risk’ on the ED, should be evaluated by a member of the geriatric team or might benefit from a short-term referral to the GS (geriatric ward or outpatient clinic) before hospital discharge (n=17).

 Geriatric education

 During the past year, 25% (n=12) of the responding hospitals organised a geriatric training for the ED healthcare workers.
-The average geriatric training time was 2.9 hours (SD = 2.2) per year.
+The mean geriatric training time was 2.9 hours (SD = 2.2) per year.

 Training topics were subdivided into two categories: medical problems (e.g. cardiac problems in older people) and management of frail older patients in the ED (e.g. characteristics of a frail older patient).